theraSara/Sudoku/README.md

 ## Features
 - Validates Sudoku rules (row, column, and 3x3 subgrid constraints).
-- Uses backtracking to efficiently solve the puzzle.
+- Uses backtracking to solve the puzzle efficiently.
 - Prints the initial and solved Sudoku board.

 ---